Casian124/olist-ecommerce-dashboard/README.md

 ## Findings

 **Late deliveries are the main driver of low review scores.**
 On-time orders average a 4.2 review score; orders more than 8 days late average 1.7.
 I treated this as a hypothesis and tested it against the data — the relationship is clean and monotonic.
 On-time delivery is the strongest predictor of satisfaction in the dataset.
+The implication for a product or operations team: reliability of delivery, not average speed, is where satisfaction is won or lost.

 **The delay originates in shipping, not internal processing.**
 Broken into stages, roughly 9.3 of the ~12 total delivery days are spent in carrier transit, against 0.5 days for order approval.
-Operational improvement should target logistics, not internal workflow.
+This points investment toward carrier performance and last-mile logistics rather than internal workflow, where there is little time left to recover.

 **Poor performance is concentrated in specific segments.**
-A small number of categories (home_comfort_2, furniture_mattress, and a few others) show both the worst delivery times and the worst reviews simultaneously — a clear set of targets rather than a system-wide problem.
+A small number of categories (home_comfort_2, furniture_mattress, and a few others) show both the worst delivery times and the worst reviews simultaneously.
+Rather than a system-wide fix, this argues for targeted intervention on a defined set of categories and sellers that generate a disproportionate share of poor experience.

 **The baseline is strong.**
 Olist delivers 12 days faster than promised on average.
 The issue is consistency, not speed: most orders perform well, and the late tail accounts for the dissatisfaction.
+The practical takeaway is to focus on reducing variance in delivery times rather than lowering the average.

 ---